decisionpatterns/options/README.md

 ## Deep Assignment of Global Options

 The complement to deep introspection and retrieval is deep assignment.
-Under base R, the entire options has to be assigned. `option.tools` allows for deep assignment
+Under base R, the entire options has to be assigned. `options` allows for deep assignment

      setOptions( foo$bar = 'baz' )